NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 Unbound has the possibility to override the actions that will be used for policies in a zone that matches the zone’s triggers.
-This can be done using the ``rpz-action-override`` configuration option.
-The possible values for the option
+This can be done using the :ref:`rpz-action-override:<unbound.conf.rpz.rpz-action-override>` configuration option.
-are: ``nxdomain``, ``nodata``, ``passthru``, ``drop``, ``disabled``, and ``cname``.
+The possible values for the option are: ``nxdomain``, ``nodata``, ``passthru``, ``drop``, ``disabled``, and ``cname``.
 The first four options of this list will do the same as the RPZ actions with the same name.

 The ``cname`` override option will make it possible to apply a local data action using a CNAME for all matching triggers in the policy zone.
-The CNAME to use in the answer can be configured using the ``rpz-cname-override`` configuration option.
+The CNAME to use in the answer can be configured using the :ref:`rpz-cname-override:<unbound.conf.rpz.rpz-cname-override>` configuration option.
 Using these overrides is nice if you use an external feed to get a list of triggers, but would like to redirect all your users to your own domain:

 .. code-block:: text